iwilare/qltl-pnf/README.md

 - `Alternative/`: positive normal form results for the alternative definition of the `then` operator.
 - `All/`: collection of all results for ease of retrieval.

+## Requirements

+No external libraries have been used.
+The files are tested using Agda 2.6.2.